View Annotations in sequence views

 - Position.

 - On sequence.
 The annotations are placed on the sequence.
-The residues are visible through the annotations (if you have zoomed in to 100%).
+The residues are visible through the annotations (if you have zoomed in).

 - Next to sequence.
 The annotations are placed above the sequence.